rjl77/pond-monitoring/README.md

   - **InfluxDB Temperature Collection Script:**
     Reads air and water temperatures from 1-Wire sensors and/or DHT sensors and sends them to an InfluxDB server as time series data.

-- **Computer Vision:**
+- **Predator Detection via Computer Vision:**
   (Coming soon) Scripts that use machine learning and computer vision to identity & alert for potential predators (focussing on Herons for now): training models/weights, analyzing video feeds, testing tools, etc.

 - **IP Camera:**
   Some simple scripts written to work with consumer IP cameras to trigger Hubitat API calls when motion is detected.